Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

 - For developers: To create a game on traditional infrastructure, developers need to build complicated backend systems that take years alone — raising the barriers to entry to create games.

 - For players: In-game items are locked into closed ecosystems — meaning that players can’t capture any value from their investment of time & money.

-But there’s a solution to both of these problems: web3 gaming — primed to disrupt the entire gaming industry by providing true ownership for players, opening up new monetization opportunities for creators, and lowering the barriers to entry for developers to create games.
+But there’s a solution to both of these problems: blockchain gaming — primed to disrupt the entire gaming industry by providing true ownership for players, opening up new monetization opportunities for creators, and lowering the barriers to entry for developers to create games.

-For most people today, web3 games are synonymous with “play-to-earn” models — which give blockchain-based games a reputation for being less immersive than traditional games, and more focused on the monetary aspect that comes with it.
+For most people today, blockchain games are synonymous with “play-to-earn” models — which give blockchain-based games a reputation for being less immersive than traditional games, and more focused on the monetary aspect that comes with it.

 Integrating the blockchain into games unlocks many different things:

 - NFTs allow for in-game assets to become interoperable — meaning they can have utility outside of the game & enabling players to trade them on open marketplaces.

 - Wallets allow for users to authenticate & log into any game seamlessly.
 This allows them to use interoperable NFT assets in other games, buy & sell items with cryptocurrencies, and much more.